ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 Which Algorithm checkpoint versions can I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RLlib uses simple checkpoint versions (for example "v0" or "v1") to figure
+RLlib uses simple checkpoint versions (for example v0.1 or v1.0) to figure
 out how to restore an Algorithm (or a :py:class:`~ray.rllib.policy.policy.Policy`;
 see below) from a given
 checkpoint directory.

 From Ray 2.1 on, you can find the checkpoint version written in the
-``checkpoint_version.txt`` file at the top-level of your checkpoint directory.
+``rllib_checkpoint.json`` file at the top-level of your checkpoint directory.
 RLlib does not use this file or information therein, it solely exists for the
 user's convenience.